Use the tools below to help you troubleshoot G Suite Migration for Microsoft® Exchange (GSMME).

 This problem does not indicate that messages failed to migrate, only that the tool couldn't save that they were migrated.
 The only negative consequence is that if the migration is re-run at a later time with Only New Data checked, the tool will attempt to migrate these messages again since it doesn't have a record of them being migrated previously.
 This won't cause message duplication, but it may lead to duplicate calendar events or contacts.

-GAMME does not provision users in Google Apps.
-You need to create the Google Apps user accounts before you migrate data.
+GSMME does not provision users in G Suite.
+You need to create the G Suite user accounts before you migrate data.

 Those messages (including attachments) may exceed the size limit imposed by Gmail, or the messages may contain attachment types that are blocked by Gmail.